Weather will impact holiday travel. Here is the day-by-day forecast - KTVZ

 Monday also marks another big day of temperature swings across the US.

-The above-average temperatures will be limited to the area from Denver all the way up to the Canadian border, where high temperatures will be 15-20 degrees above normal.
+The above-average temperatures will be limited to the area from Denver to the Canadian border, where high temperatures will be 15-20 degrees above normal.

 Tuesday